 A good pricing structure for prints will need to include a few core elements.
 Having a choice is always great for customers, but too much choice can confuse you and your printing partner.

 You may decide to have different print qualities so that you offer a standard printer paper as well as an archival-quality paper at a higher price.
-Or, you may provide other print formats such as canvas, glass and even metal.
+Or, you may provide other print formats such as canvas, glass, acrylic, or even metal.